- Travel Topics

 From Pho to Laksa (December – May 2013)

 Starting in China we will also begin our extensive overland travel route, which will take us through South East Asia.
 Our first overland border crossing will be into Vietnam.
-Infamous Vietnam, of which I have read many travelers’ disappointed accounts, will hopefully surprise us with some locals interactions (I’ve already got my eye on a particular couchsurfer there) and an introduction to the national dish – pho.
+Infamous Vietnam, of which I have read many travelers’ disappointed accounts, will hopefully surprise us with some locals interactions (I’ve already got my eye on a particular couchsurfer there) and an introduction to the national dish – pho or some of its delicious ground coffee.

 We will snake our way through South East Asia, traveling in an S pattern (a backwards, sideways one to be exact), from the south of Vietnam into Cambodia (where we’ll bring in the year 2013).
 We plan to hit both the beaches and the cultural sights (along with a volunteer elephant sanctuary in the rural countryside).
 From there we will hop over to Laos where I’m looking forward to some off the beaten path trekking excursions.
 Next stop Thailand – though no visa is required an overland crossing only grants a 14 day visit, but we will maneuver around this by flying out of Bangkok over to Burma and then back again, (air travel grants a 30 day visit).